 By converting this data into online maps, our clients can review report results much faster and have a better method for confirming that the geography described in the report is accurate.

-This video shows an overview of the way Technologies Management Inc. will use GIS Cloud hosted maps in the next Form 477 season.
+This video shows an overview on how Technologies Management Inc. use GIS Cloud hosted maps in the Form 477 season:

 Jennifer Durst-Jarell from Technologies Management Inc. summarized key features for recommending GIS Cloud:

 - 1. App Customization, User Accounts and Data Management

 The ability for TMI to create and manage private user accounts was essential.
 It allows us to manage maps and data for multiple clients through one interface.

 GIS Cloud also makes it possible to customize the user interface for our clients through separate apps and portal domains.
 GIS Cloud’s system allows us to build custom maps made from proprietary client data as well as shared layers, thus eliminating the need to duplicate the same public layers for each client.

 - 2. High Display Speed